 The technology allows for transactions and assets to be recorded and tracked with an end goal of creating a transparent and efficient system for managing all documents involved in the supply chain.

-And we’re not just walking the talk here, the technology is here and it’s being used.
+And we’re not just talking the talk here, the technology is here and it’s being used.

 Some examples come from the food industry.